Corruption in North Macedonia

+Corruption in North Macedonia is a systemic issue.
 According to Transparency International's Global Corruption Barometer 2013, corruption is a large concern in the public sector as more than half of the surveyed households consider Parliament, police, public officials, and particularly the judiciary and political parties very corrupt.

-On Transparency International's 2021 Corruption Perceptions Index, North Macedonia scored 39 on a scale from 0 ("highly corrupt") to 100 ("highly clean").
-When ranked by score, North Macedonia ranked 87th among the 180 countries in the Index, where the country ranked first is perceived to have the most honest public sector.
-For comparison, the best score was 88 (ranked 1), and the worst score was 11 (ranked 180).
+On Transparency International's 2024 Corruption Perceptions Index, which scored 180 countries on a scale from 0 ("highly corrupt") to 100 ("very clean"), North Macedonia scored 40.
+When ranked by score, North Macedonia ranked 88th among the 180 countries in the Index, where the country ranked first is perceived to have the most honest public sector.
+For comparison with regional scores, the best score among Eastern European and Central Asian countries was 53, the average score was 35 and the worst score was 17.
+For comparison with worldwide scores, the best score was 90 (ranked 1), the average score was 43, and the worst score was 8 (ranked 180).